Eliseo-AI/Unicorns/README.md

 https://share.streamlit.io/soledadli/interactive-covid-19-dashboard/main/app.py

 ## Description
-A collaborative work of building an interactive Covid-19 dashboard to provide insights about COVID globally by students from the Digital Sciences Track of Center for Research and Interdiscplinarity.
+A work of building an interactive dashboard to provide insights about Unicorns Companies globally by master's student from the Digital Sciences Track of Université Paris Cité.

 ## Datasets
 The data sets are from the open data of [Jonhs Hopkins University](https://github.com/CSSEGISandData/COVID-19)